 Q: Where are they in the world?

 A: All countries.
 English might not be their first language, but they do speak English.

 Q: How much background knowledge do they have?

 Q: What else do we know about the learner?

 A: They are adults.

-In order to help customers, the representative must understand the customer experience.
-What are the actions the customer must take, and in what context?
-We’ll break all actions into visual representations—this follows cognitive theory and facilitates communication with simple language.
+What are the actions a customer must take, and in what context?
+We’ll break all actions into visual representations—this supports learning and facilitates communication with simple language.

 Solution Part One: Animated Short Story

 An interactive animated short story about Astro, who needs to get from here, all the way to Uber HQ on the other side of Mars.
 The story is broken into an in-game software simulation demonstrating the steps a customer must take to use uberPOOL, and a narrated animation showing the pickup and drop-off process.
 The focus is on visual communication and simple language.
 Call-outs are used for the software simulation.
 Context and engagement are established through Astro’s story.